 MARLENE SHEILS, OFFICE ADMINISTRATOR started with VAHS as both the Office and Inventory Administrator in 2004 when it was only a 2 vet practice.
 Marlene has grown with the business since then, managing all accounts payable and receivable for the business.
 She is usually the first person that you will speak to when you call and the first face you will see when visiting VAHS.
 Outside of work, Marlene and her husband Darcy love to camp, fish, spend time with their grandchildren and volunteer with senior organizations.

 CORISSA MILES-BOYCHUK, SYSTEMS ADMINISTRATOR received her diploma at Olds College for Veterinary Medical Receptionist in 2009.
 After graduation Corissa officially joined VAHS as the Inventory Administrator and remained in that position for 7 years.
 Corissa was an international trampoline competitor during most of her career at VAHS and left for a year to pursue coaching the sport she is so passionate about.
-She returned to the VAHS team in the fall of 2017, working in various departments of the company such as marketing, accounting, inventory, IT, and general administration.
+She returned to the VAHS team in the fall of 2017, working in various departments of the company such as accounting, human resources, inventory, IT, and general administration.
 Corissa is still judging trampoline gymnastics, and enjoys spending her free time with her wife, Sara, and their two cats.